Pierrot31/SmartBuilding/README.md

 # How to use:

-* This project is made of a core service called smartbuilding using a helper for some Model parts.
+This project is made of a core service called smartbuilding and requires a browser and a OM2M infrastructure node running with default credentials (admin:admin) :
-* Import in eclipse all maven projects from this repository
+* Import in eclipse the maven project from this repository
-* Launch first your om2m Infrastructure node and make sure that you've cleaned it's database (*mandatory*) (rm database/indb.*)
+* First, launch your om2m Infrastructure node and make sure that you've cleaned it's database before (*mandatory*).
+In order to do that, delete DB files under the main directory of OM2M (rm database/indb.*)
-* Launch secondly smartbuilding app : at that stage you have om2m listening on 8080 and the smartbuilding on 8000
+* Secondly, launch the smartbuilding app : at that stage you have om2m listening on 8080 and the smartbuilding on 8000
-* Call with curl commandline the API listening on port 8000 to manage our virtual building by hand, or open smartbuilding-gui/index.html for javascript control.
+* Call with curl commandline the API listening on port 8000 to manage our virtual building by hand, or open smartbuilding-gui/index.html inside a browser for javascript control.
 * When using the javascript interface :
 ** Create rooms only with [a-zA-Z0-9]
-** When setting outside temperatures and brightness, fill both input forms with numerical value before submitting ** When setting target temperatures and brightness, make sure you've set before outside parameters, and fill both input forms with numerical value before submitting
+** When setting outside temperatures and brightness, fill both input forms with numerical value before submitting ** When setting target temperatures and brightness, make sure you've set "outside" parameters before, and fill both input forms with numerical value before submitting

+Curl can be used to make direct calls to the REST API:
 ```bash
 curl -XPOST -H "Content-type: application/json" -d '{"name": "Room01"}' '127.0.0.1:8000/addroom/'
 curl -XPOST -H "Content-type: application/json" -d '{"name": "Room02"}' '127.0.0.1:8000/addroom/'